adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 User Interfaces
 ---------------
-Users will click on "Login with Google" on the front page.....(More to come...)
+Users will click on "Login with Google" on the front page.
+After loging in, there are two buttons that have either "Join" or "Create" to allow a user to create a chat room or join in an existing chat room.
+Minimizing and maximizing the web browser window will also minimize DuoMonkeyEditor, while closing the web browser would also close DuoMonkeyEditor.

 Hardware Interfaces
 -------------------